y-shashank/expose_sidekiq_retry_count/README.md

 # Sidekiq SuperFetch Internals

-Superfetch - Not 100% accurate but for understanding purpose.
-Superfetch is a sidekiq-pros mechanism which ensures that in event of process crash or termination the in-progress jobs are not lost.
+Superfetch - Superfetch is a sidekiq-pros mechanism which ensures that in event of process crash or termination the in-progress jobs are not lost.
 Each process maintains its own private queue (in redis itself not RAM) and it basically involes moving jobs from pod's `private_queue` back to `public queue` using redis `lmove`.

 There are 3 methods inside superfetch from where we move jobs from private queues back to normal queues
 1. bulk_requeue - Runs on POD termination